pulibrary/figgy/docs/technical/preservation/implementation_diagram.md

   * https://github.com/pulibrary/figgy/blob/150e9def951fd0b1ea8f948069f5a0225fff4f4f/config/schedule.rb#L19
 * The task runs the `CloudFixity::FixityRequestor.queue_daily_check!` method with an 10% annual ratio.
   * https://github.com/pulibrary/figgy/blob/3276f1923c80b3b26929228b7b2fecebf9a90ef8/lib/tasks/fixity_worker.rake#L13
-  * The method computes the number of the resources that need to be check to satisfy the annual ratio, and publishes file information to a fixity request Google PubSub topic.
+  * The method computes the number of the resources that need to be checked to satisfy the annual ratio, and publishes file information to a fixity request Google PubSub topic.
 * In Google Cloud, we have a [Cloud Function](https://github.com/pulibrary/figgy/blob/150e9def951fd0b1ea8f948069f5a0225fff4f4f/cloud_fixity/index.js) that listens to the fixity request topic.
   * A compute promise is constructed that pipes the file into an md5 hash.
   * If the calculated md5 value equals the md5 value passed in the request data, then a 'success' message is published.
 If not, a 'failure' message is published.
   * If there is an error when streaming the file, a retry_count attribute is added to the request data and it is re-queued.
 After 5 attempts, a 'failure' message is published.
   * A message gets published to the fixity status topic queue.
   * Cloud Fixity Worker kicks off a UpdateFixityJob which results in an Event getting saved, and notifies Honeybadger if there's a failed fixity check.

+TODO: Add metadata_version field (maybe also to above document)
+TODO: Say something about autofix

 ### Local Fixity Check
 Scenario: A new file is ingested.